Lizahanan/Nand2tetris/README.md

 ### Project 8: Virtual Machine - Part II
 - **Focus:** Extending the VM translator to support program control flow.
 - **Key Components:** If-statements, loops, function calls, call stack, and function returns.
+- *Note* The project is fully implemented in python only.
+Project 8 in java is the same as project 7 -> not a full VM translator

 ### Project 9: Building a Game
 - **Focus:** Using the Jack language to develop a complete software project.